Frequently Asked Questions

 Most Enneagram books have something to offer, although perceptive readers will discern that there are significant differences between them.
 Some books actually contain information that we feel is incomplete and misleading.
 We feel strongly that Enneagram books about relationships, business, spirituality—or any other topic, for that matter—will be of little use if they are based on distorted notions of the types or of the Enneagram as a whole.
 For better or worse, there is no such thing as "the Enneagram"—and no "oral tradition" which has transmitted it.
 There are only different interpretations of Ichazo's original insights which have been elaborated on by different authors.
 Those interested in this system are therefore urged to read all Enneagram books (including our own) critically, to think for themselves, and always to judge everything by their own experience.
 Sadly, we must warn–Caveat, emptor!

-A How does your Training and approach differ from others?
+How does your Training and approach differ from others?

 Don and Russ offer an extremely comprehensive, experiential Enneagram Training Program.
 The Program is a synthesis of presented materials, discussion, group exercises, meditations, interactive type panels, spiritual teachings and music—all aimed at giving participants a rich, multi-modal experience of each personality type, particularly their own.
 It is important to note that Don and Russ personally teach every session themselves rather than rely on certifying students or on other teaching substitutes.
 The Riso-Hudson Enneagram Training Program is in three parts, and is described in detail on this website on the Programs and Trainings pages.
 Please get more details from there, and call the Enneagram Academy office if you have any additional questions.